HPEEzmeral/spark-on-k8s/charts/livy-0.5.0/README.md

 ### Install command
 `helm install livy ./livy-chart -n sampletenant`

-This will create the helm chart in the `sampletenant` namespace.  </br>
+This will create the helm chart in the `sampletenant` namespace.
 Please note:
 <li>This assumes you are installing in an 'internal' or 'external' Tenant Namespace.
 Installing spark-ts chart in a non -tenant namespace can cause error because of missing configmaps and secrets. </li>
 <li>If you are using PVC, the pvc should exist in the same namespace.</li>

-Integrations for Spark History server and metastore can be customized in the Values.yaml file.
+Integrations for Spark History server and metastore can be customized in the values.yaml file.

 #### Installing in a non DF Tenant
-To install the helm chart in tenant type 'none' Namespace use the flag: <br>
+To install the helm chart in tenant type 'none' Namespace use the flag:
 `--set tenantIsUnsecure=true `

 ## Uninstalling the Chart
 `helm delete livy -n sampletenant`

 Please note that this won't delete the PVC in case you are using a PVC.
 PVC will have to be manually deleted.